dhiaabdelli12/ml-experiments-boilerplate/README.md

 # ML workflow workshop
 In this workshop, we will work on improving our machine learning workflow by creating a small framework to build our pipeline for EDA, data processing, modeling, evaluation and logging.
 You could this as a boilerplate for hackathons, ML projects/experiments or running quick prorotypes for a proof of concept.

+We will work with the following dataset: https://zindi.africa/competitions/be-a-trailblazer/data

 # Setup
 In this workshop.
 You will prepare your own setup by:
 - Adding instructions to create and activate a virtual envir an